Promoting pedagogy, learning and educational leadership from an integrally Christian perspective.

 The Kuyers Institute promotes Christian reflection on every aspect of education, from pre-kindergarten to the college level.
 We conduct and publish research, develop new approaches and resources, and provide training for educators in many countries and educational settings.

 Join us for our 7th conference on Christian teaching and learning October 5–7, 2017

 Learn how you can study education at the graduate level at Calvin College.

-The Kuyers Institute produces a number of print materials available.
+The Kuyers Institute has produced a range of print resources.
+Browse them here.